LovkashGarg/Esummit-new/README.md

 - **Leaderboard**: A leaderboard for the Summit Scout where the most referred users are ranked.
 - **Authentication**: Users can sign in using Google authentication or via email with OTP verification.
 - **Admin Dashboard with RBAC**: Secure dashboard for admins to manage users and transactions with Role-Based Access Control (RBAC).
-  - **Admin**: Manage users, verify transactions, and delete suspicious activities.
+  - **Admin**:  Add new users, verify transactions, and delete suspicious activities.
-  - **Superadmin**: Manage roles, promote/demote admins, and access full functionality.
+  - **Superadmin**: Manage roles, promote/demote admins, and have all access that an admin has

 ## RBAC Integration Overview